 Cover 4 is beaten by occupying both safeties.
 Manipulating one of them to drive down or stop their feet will allow the ball to be thrown over their heads.

 The two ways to beat Cover 4 are the double posts concept and the shallow concept.
-These concepts occupy the safety and rely on the corners to cover the receiver one on one.
+These concepts occupy the safety and rely on the corners to cover the receiver one-on-one.
 Let’s learn more about these concepts.

 Double Posts